ACM40960/project-diwa13/README.md

       - perform Exploratory Data Analysis.
       - Model Implementation
       - Hyper Parameter Tuning for DNN, KNN, Logistic & Random Forrest.
-      - Evaluating the best model beyond accuracy namely Sensitivity, Specificity, Recall, and F-1 score by employing cross-validation.
+      - Evaluating the best model beyond accuracy namely Precision, Recall, and F-1 score by employing cross-validation.
       - Identifying potential features and their contribution to heart disease.
 5. To execute each cell, use the run button on top of the Jupyter notebook.